ownclo/blog/posts/unbreaking-marmalade.md

 a package to the [Marmalade][] ELPA archive.

-We've been getting this fancy error for some time now, and there's already a nice [issue][] for it, but no little progress.
+We've been getting this fancy error for some time now, and there's already a nice [issue][] for it, but little progress.
 Just like, er, well… in the entire Marmalade itself.
 Sure, there is Nic Ferrier's brand-new Emacs Lisp Marmalade rewrite super-thing, but… ok, even Duke Nukem made it to a release eventually, so we have some hope left, haven't we?